 * Desktop SDH - Radial frequency (RF) patterns are used as stimuli.
 The contour of RF patterns has a cross-sectional luminance profile of the fourth derivative of Gaussian, which is band limited in the spatial frequency domain.
 The main parameters describing an RF pattern include mean radius (i.e., the radius of the un-deformed RF pattern), RF (the number of modulation cycles per circumference), amplitude of radial modulation (the amount of deformation), peak spatial frequency of RF patterns (determining the width of the contour), and stimulus contrast.
 The radial deformation is introduced by sinusoidally modulating the radius.

-* OCT - Spectral Domain OCT must be performed at visits indicated in Table 6-1 on both eyes.
-Central Retinal Subfield Thickness and other features will be evaluated to determine DR disease activity.
-For consistency of the OCT data collected, the same SD-OCT device must be used for an individual patient throughout the study.
-The investigator must use the cube scan to evaluate the required OCT data.
-Please refer to the user manual of the OCT scanner for instructions on obtaining the scan.
+* oCT - Spectral Domain oCT must be performed at visits indicated in Table 6-1 on both eyes.
+Central Retinal Subfield Thickness and other features will be evaluated to determine DR and aMD disease activities.
+For consistency of the oCT data collected, the same SD-oCT device must be used for an individual patient throughout the study.
+The investigator must use the cube scan to evaluate the required oCT data.
+Please refer to the user manual of the oCT scanner for instructions on obtaining the scan.

 * Color fundus photography - Following dilation, the retina will be photographed to document macular and peripheral retina for signs of change

 * Dilated ophthalmoscopy - a standard dilated ophthalmic examination, and slit lamp biomicroscopy will be performed on both eyes at all visits.
 The results of the dilated ophthalmoscopy will be recorded in the source documents and clinically significant abnormalities will be recorded on the CRF.

 * CJ-C scale - comprises the results of all available assessments summarized as one clinical judgment of change.